Computer Science

 Equivalent with MATH406,

 (I, II) Reasoning about algorithm correctness (proofs, counterexamples).
 Analysis of algorithms: asymptotic and practical complexity.
 Review of dictionary data structures (including balanced search trees).
 Priority queues.
 Advanced sorting algorithms (heapsort, radix sort).
 Advanced algorithmic concepts illustrated through sorting (randomized algorithms, lower bounds, divide and conquer).
 Dynamic programming.
 Backtracking.
 Algorithms on unweighted graphs (traversals) and weighted graphs (minimum spanning trees, shortest paths, network flows and bipartite matching); NP-completeness and its consequences.
-Prerequisite: CSCI220 with a grade of C- or higher or CSCI262 with a grade of C- or higher, MATH213 or MATH223 or MATH224, MATH300 or MATH358 or CSCI358.
+Prerequisite: CSCI220 with a grade of C- or higher or CSCI262 with a grade of C- or higher, MATH213 or MATH223, MATH300 or MATH358 or CSCI358.

 CSCI410.
 ELEMENTS OF COMPUTING SYSTEMS.
 3.0 Semester Hrs.